 In responding to the Court's Judgment, however, it would not be sufficient for FAA to address solely the issues raised by the Phoenix and the Historic Neighborhoods.
-Phoenix's claim in Phoenix was that FAA breached its - and the public's - entitlement to non-arbitrary decision-making and/or their right to participate in the rulemaking process when it promulgated the RNAV Departure Procedures in September 2014.
-The Court agreed and vacated FAA's entire FAA decision to promulgate flight departure routes on September 18, 2014 because courts generally cannot "issue a decision for less than all seasons, for some citizens and not others, as an administrator shall later decide."
+Phoenix's claim in Phoenix was that FAA breached its - and the public's - entitlement to non-arbitrary decision-making and/or their right to participate in the rulemaking process when FAA promulgated the RNAV Departure Procedures in September 2014.
+The Court agreed and vacated FAA's entire decision to promulgate flight departure routes on September 18, 2014, because courts generally cannot "issue a decision for less than all seasons, for some citizens and not others, as an administrator shall later decide."
 Nat'l Fuel Gas Supply Corp. v.
 Fed.
 Energy Regul.
 Comm'n, 59 F.3d 1281, 1289 (D.C.
 Cir.
 1995).
 When a court issues a general order vacating and remanding agency action, any affected person may rely on the court's opinion, not just the original petitioner.
 Make the Rd.
 N.Y. v.
 McAleenan, 405 F. Supp.
 3d 1, 71 (D.D.C.
 2019), rev'd on other grounds sub nom, Make the Rd.
 N.Y. v.
 Wolf, 962 F.3d 612 (D.C.
 Cir.

-2020)(rejecting the argument that an agency should be permitted to "apply [an]

-action that is before the Court").
+2020)(rejecting the argument that an agency should be permitted to "apply [an] invalid rule with respect to any person who is not the individual who filed the legal action that is before the Court").